kaizhu256/node-istanbul-lite/README.md

 /*
 example.js

-this shared browser / node script will serve a web-page with dynamic web-coverage and web-reporting
+this node script will serve a web-page that will dynamically cover and report arbitrary javascript code

 instruction
     1. save this script as example.js
     2. run the shell command:
           $ npm install istanbul-lite && node example.js
     3. open a browser to http://localhost:1337
 */

 /*jslint